AGC Biologics vs Charles River Laboratories: CDMO Comparison

 Which has the stronger FDA inspection record, AGC Biologics or Charles River Laboratories?

 Both AGC Biologics and Charles River Laboratories maintain clean enforcement records on file — no FDA warning letters and no OAI classifications.
-AGC Biologics has 1 FDA inspection on record; Charles River Laboratories has 7.
+AGC Biologics has 2 FDA inspections on record; Charles River Laboratories has 8.

 How do AGC Biologics and Charles River Laboratories compare on European GMP coverage?